-SUBJECT: Consideration of a Use Permit, pursuant to Sections 6405, 6500, and

-6510 of the San Mateo County Zoning Regulations, to allow replacement of an existing 37'-6" utility pole with a 53'-1" utility pole and wireless telecommunications facility that exceeds the maximum height for such facilities in the R-1/S-10 Zoning District and consideration of a Mitigated Negative Declaration, pursuant to the California Environmental Quality

-Act.
-The project is located in the public right-of-way in front of

-150 Canada Vista in the unincorporated La Honda area of San Mateo
+SUBJECT: Consideration of a Use Permit, pursuant to Sections 6405, 6500, and installation of a wireless telecommunications facility on a new utility pole in the R-1/S-10 Zoning District and consideration of a Mitigated Negative Declaration, pursuant to the California Environmental Quality Act.
+The project is located in the public right-of-way in front of 150 Canada Vista in the unincorporated La Honda area of San Mateo County.

-County.
+6510 of the San Mateo County Zoning Regulations, to allow the